 The following is the food chain of king cobra:

 - Sun is the all-inclusive energy source.

-- In the food chain of king cobra, Indian weeds, Indian berries, and many other types of grasses are the producers.
-They take energy from the sun and prepare its food itself through the process of photosynthesis.
+- In the food chain of the king cobra, Indian weeds, Indian berries, and many other types of grasses are the producers.
+They take energy from the sun and prepare their food itself through the process of photosynthesis.

 - The primary consumers are the Indian bush rat, the lion-tailed Macaque, the Indian frog, and the China kata.

 - The secondary consumers are the Bengal monitor, rat snake, and Indian scorpion.